chris-se/tiny-initramfs/README.md

-Note that the goal is to keep the `initrd.img` size smaller than 16 KiB on all plattforms, so a cutoff of 15 KiB is used on x86_64, to leave room for different assembly code sizes etc.
+Note that the goal is to keep the `initrd.img` size smaller than 16 KiB on all plattforms, so a cutoff of 15 KiB is used on x86_64, to leave room for different assembly code sizes etc., at least when used in a minimal configuration.
+Therefore, some features (such as `UUID=` and NFSv4 support) are compile-time optional.

-Implementing any new feature should not make the image size larger than this - and if that isn't possible, these types of features should then be compile-time optional.
+Note: any features missing from tiny-initramfs that would be required in a space-constrained environment (i.e. mainly embedded), where it was designed for, stand an excellent chance of being included later, at least compile-time optional.
+Please make your case if you are missing something.

 TODO
 ----

- * autotools or cmake based build system.
+ * bind mounts for /usr
  * clean up the code a bit.
  * go through all messages printed and make sure they are uniform in style